Skip to main content

 }

-task:updatedThe Task object and changed fields.Auditing status transitions or computing derived states.
+task:updatedTask object and changedFields.Auditing specific status transitions or computing derived states.

-page:createdThe Page object (excluding content body).Initiating approval workflows for new documentation.
+page:createdPage object (excluding MDX body).Initiating external approval workflows for new documentation.

-page:updatedThe Page object and diff structure.Tracking stale documentation or triggering translation tasks.
+page:updatedPage object and diff AST.Tracking stale content or automatically triggering translation tasks.

-page:deletedThe pageId string.Archiving logic.
+page:deletedpageId string.Archiving logic.

-user:createdThe User profile object.Provisioning the user in external LDAP or SCIM integrations.
+user:createdUser profile object.Provisioning the user automatically in external LDAP or SCIM integrations.

-project:createdThe Project object.Bootstrapping default folders or task queues for new projects.
+project:createdProject object.Bootstrapping default folders, task queues, or sprint schedules for new projects.

-automation:custom_nodeThe node context, params, and variables.Executing highly specialized, memory-intensive logic required by an automation flowchart.
+automation:custom_nodeNode context, params, and variables.Executing highly specialized, memory-intensive logic required by an automation flowchart.

-Host functions
+Host Functions

-Context and logging
+Context and Logging

-// Define the host function
+// Import the host function from the Collabase environment

 @external("collabase", "log")